gbazad93/airflow-dag-examples/readme.md

 - **basic_dag04.py**
   Demonstrates a select database query (`SELECT COUNT(*)`) and an insert task using AirFlow connections and the decorator style.

+- **basic_dag04_xcom_demo.py**
+  Shows how to fetch rows from Azure SQL, serialize them to JSON-friendly dicts, and pass them between tasks via XCom.